 A financial asset not carried at fair value through profit or loss is assessed at each reporting date to determine whether there is objective evidence that it is impaired.
 A financial asset is impaired if objective evidence indicates that a loss event has occurred after the initial recognition of the asset, and that the loss event has had a negative effect on the estimated future cash flows of that asset that can be estimated reliably.
 Objective evidence that financial assets (including equity securities) are impaired can include default or delinquency by a debtor, restructuring of an amount due to the Group on terms that the Group would not consider otherwise, indications that a debtor or issuer will enter bankruptcy and the disappearance of an active market for a security.
 In addition, for an investment in an equity security, a significant or prolonged decline in its fair value below its cost is objective evidence of impairment.
 The Group considers evidence of impairment at both a specific asset and collective level.
-All individually significant receivables are assessed for any impairment that has been incurred but not yet identified.
+All individually significant receivables are assessed for specific impairment.
+All individually significant receivables found not to be specifically impaired are then collectively assessed for impairment that has been incurred but not yet identified.
 Receivables that are not individually significant are collectively assessed for impairment by grouping together receivables with similar risk characteristics.
 In assessing collective impairment the Group uses historical trends of the probability of default, timing of recoveries and the amount of loss incurred, adjusted for management's judgement as to whether current economic and credit conditions are such that the actual losses are likely to be greater or less than suggested by historical trends.